-Shandley Pit has the lowest mined-out elevation in the TSA and currently contains an in-pit pond.
+Shandley Pit has the lowest mined-out elevation in the TSA and formerly contained an in-pit pond.
 As part of dewatering for mining of the Swift project, FRO pumps water from the Shandley Pit pond to the Liverpool Water Management Facility and to the STP as makeup water for the plant when needed.
 Lowering the Shandley Pit pond elevation will have a drawdown effect on the groundwater table in the area.
+Swift Pit mining is currently lower than Shandley Pit, with groundwater inflows managed as part of Swift Pit mining operations.

-2.2.4 Historical Operations
+2.2.1.2 Historical Operations